-Any IPA detailee who is not required to file an SF 278 may be required to file a Confidential Financial Disclosure Report (OGE Form 450) if his duties and responsibilities meet the forth C.F.R.
-2634.904(a)(1). criteria set at 5 S See 2002 OGE Memorandum to Designated Agency Ethics December 9, Officials (reprinted as OGE Informal Advisory Memorandum 02 x 11).
+Any IPA detailee who is not required to file an SF 278 may be required to file a Confidential Financial Disclosure Report (OGE Form 450) if his duties and responsibilities meet the criteria set forth at 5 C.F.R. § 2634.904(a)(1).
+See December 9, 2002 OGE Memorandum to Designated Agency Ethics Officials (reprinted as OGE Informal Advisory Opinion 02 x 11).